Browns trade up, select ND’s Owusu-Koramoah in 2nd round

-CLEVELAND (AP) — The Browns traded up seven spots in the second round to select versatile Notre Dame linebacker Jeremiah Owusu-Koramoah with the No. 52 overall pick in the NFL draft on Friday night.
+Afraid the do-everything Notre Dame linebacker would be gone when they were on the clock in the second round, the Browns traded with Carolina and moved up seven spots to select Osuwu-Koramoah with the No. 52 overall pick in the NFL draft Friday night.

-Cleveland dealt the No. 59 pick and one of its two third-round selections (No. 89) to Carolina to slide up and get Owusu-Koramoah, who had been expected to go much higher but may have been bypassed because of his size.
+Cleveland dealt the No. 59 pick and one of its two third-round selections (No. 89) to the Panthers to get Owusu-Koramoah, who had been projected to go in the first round and may have been bypassed because he’s undersized.

+“We weren’t really expecting him to get quite that far,” said Paul DePodesta, the Browns’ chief strategy officer.
+“There was a couple of players we were definitely interested in going into today that we thought it might be worth moving to around 50 or thereabouts to try and go get if they were there.

+“Once we saw him get there, we were pretty aggressive in trying to get up there and get him.”

 He may be only 6-foot-1, but Owusu-Koramoah made plays all over the field for the Fighting Irish.
 He can rush the passer, cover receivers and make tackles from sideline to sideline.
 Owusu-Koramoah had 142 tackles and seven sacks in two seasons.